matthewleach/enki-web/web/core-html-elements/update-hyperlinks.md

  but doesn't work yet.</a>
 ```

-Next to linking through text, it is also common to link through pictures.
+It is also common to add links to images.
 To link images, the same tags are used, but wrap around an image element like this:

 ```
 <a href="https://enki.com/"